Rolling Thunder Days are back!

 Nimrod XV250 – The Maid of Moray will be live on the runway as we recall the many aircrew who served on board these remarkable jets and also, of course, those who were sadly lost in service.
 Seven years after her arrival at Elvington, she’s still ready to go.

 Please note: Thunder Days admission are £12 Adult, £10 Concession, £5 Child & £30 Family (2 Adults & 3 Children).
-Tickets may be purchased on the day or in advance through our online store here.
+Tickets may be purchased on the day.

 Dogs at Thunder Day – Please note While dogs are welcome, they will be restricted to the main concrete parking area and the grounds of the Museum and must be kept on a lead at all times.
 Dogs are not permitted at the viewing area close to the main runway.
 In our experience, we do not recommend dogs at this event.
 Unless you are sure your dog is ‘jet proof’ we often find that they are upset by the high pitched loud jet noise.